avan06/PS4CheaterNeo/README.md

 - In addition to query types such as `Byte, Float, Double, Hex`, etc., ScanType also supports `Group` types.
 - Make the `section` of the suspected target more obvious.
 - The query value will skip the filtered `section` list when the `Filter` checkbox is clicked.
-- The preset `section` filter rules is `libSce, libc.prx, SceShell, SceLib, SceNp, SceVoice, SceFios, libkernel, SceVdec`, these rules can also be customized.
+- The preset `section` filter rules is `libSce, libc.prx, SceShell, SceLib, SceNp, SceVoice, SceFios, libkernel, SceVdec`, these rules can also be customized in the Query page of the Options window.
 - The `section` list whose length is less than `SectionFilterSize` (default is 200K, can be modified in Option) will be filtered when the `FilterSize` checkbox is clicked.
 (0.9.4.9)
 - Support dump `section` to binary files in `section` list.
 (0.9.6.2)
 - Added collapsible split container ui in Query and HexEditor and PointerFinder (can be set in `EnableCollapsibleContainer` options to enable or not).
 (0.9.7.3)